-Example 3 (Research Independence and Intrafirm Pressure):
+Example 3 (Research Independence and Intrafirm Pressure)

-Walter Fritz is an equity analyst with Hilton Brokerage who covers the mining industry.
+Fritz is an equity analyst at Hilton Brokerage who covers the mining industry.
 He has concluded that the stock of Metals & Mining is overpriced at its current level, but he is concerned that a negative research report will hurt the good relationship between Metals & Mining and the investment banking division of his firm.
-In fact, a senior manager of Hilton Brokerage has just sent him a copy of a proposal his firm has made to Metals & Mining to underwrite a debt offering.
+In fact, a senior manager of Hilton Brokerage just sent him a copy of a proposal his firm made to Metals & Mining to underwrite a debt offering.
 Fritz needs to produce a report right away and is concerned about issuing a less-than-favorable rating.

 Comment: Fritz's analysis of Metals & Mining must be objective and based solely on consideration of company fundamentals.
 Any pressure from other divisions of his firm is inappropriate.
-This conflict could have been eliminated if, in anticipation of the offering, Hilton Brokerage had placed Metals & Mining on a restricted list for its sales force.
+This conflict could have been eliminated if, in anticipation of the offering, Hilton Brokerage had placed Metals & Mining on a restricted list.

-Example 4 (Research Independence and Issuer Relationship Pressure):
+Example 4 (Research Independence and Issuer Relationship Pressure)

-As in Example 3, Walter Fritz has concluded that Metals & Mining stock is overvalued at its current level, but he is concerned that a negative research report might jeopardize a close rapport that he has nurtured over the years with Metals & Mining's CEO, chief finance officer, and investment relations officer.
-Fritz is concerned that a negative report might result also in management retaliation-for instance, cutting him off from participating in conference calls when a quarterly earnings release is made, denying him the ability to ask questions on such calls, and/or denying him access to top management for arranging group meetings between Hilton Brokerage clients and top Metals & Mining managers.
+Fritz is an equity analyst at Hilton Brokerage who covers the mining industry.
+Fritz has concluded that Metals & Mining stock is overvalued at its current level, but he is concerned that a negative research report might jeopardize a close rapport that he has nurtured over the years with Metals & Mining's CEO, chief financial officer, and investment relations officer.
+Fritz is concerned that a negative report might also result in management retaliation-for instance, cutting him off from participating in conference calls when a quarterly earnings release is made, denying him the ability to ask questions on such calls, and/or denying him access to top management for arranging group meetings between Hilton Brokerage clients and top Metals & Mining managers.

-Comment: As in Example 3, Fritz's analysis must be objective and based solely on consideration of company fundamentals.
+Comment: Fritz's analysis must be objective and based solely on consideration of company fundamentals.
 Any pressure from Metals & Mining is inappropriate.
-Fritz should reinforce the integrity of his conclusions by stressing that his investment recommendation is based on relative valuation, which may include qualitative issues with respect to Metals & Mining's management.
+To support the integrity of his conclusions, Fritz should fully document his work, including how his investment recommendation is based on relative valuation.

-Example 5 (Research Independence and Sales Pressure):
+Example 5 (Research Independence and Sales Pressure)

-As support for the sales effort of her corporate bond department, Lindsey Warner offers credit guidance to purchasers of fixed-income securities.
+In her role supporting the sales effort of a corporate bond department, Warner offers credit quidance to fixed-income investors.
 Her compensation is closely linked to the performance of the corporate bond department.
-Near the quarter's end, Warner's firm has a large inventory position in the bonds of Milton,

-Ltd., and has been unable to sell the bonds because of Milton's recent announcement of an operating problem.
+Near the quarter's end, Warner's firm has a large inventory position in the bonds of Milton, Ltd., and has been unable to sell the bonds because of Milton's recent announcement of an operating problem.
 Salespeople have asked her to contact large clients to push the bonds.